 One key item to remember is that boards are not really going to be the size you are buying.
 Take a 2 x 4.
 A 2 x 4 use to mean that a board was truly 2″ by 4″.
 Now a 2 x 4 is really 1.5″ x 3.5″.
 The length of a board doesn’t change, so when you buy an 8′ board it usually is 8′.

 Another important idea to lay out right now is the difference between Board Foot and Linear Foot.
 A linear foot is used mostly by home improvement centers for pine and only references to the length of the board.
 A board foot is different.
 The standard board foot is 1″ thick by 12″ wide by 12″ long.
 To determine a board foot you must multiply the width by the thickness then times the length.
 Take this number and divide it by 12 and this will give the board feet.

 Types of Wood

-There are basically two type of lumber; softwood and hardwood.
+There is basically two type of lumber; softwood and hardwood.
 All softwoods come from “evergreens.”
 Hardwood trees have broad leaves that fall off in the fall.
 Softwood has a closed grain structure, while hardwood has an open grain.
 Softwood is soft and can be easily dented with a fingernail, while hardwood tends to resist dents.
-Softwood tends to be cheaper because the tree grows faster than hardwood trees, basic supply and demand at work here.
+Softwood tends to be cheaper because the tree grows faster than hardwood trees, basic supply and demand are at work here.

 Two boards of the same type of tree can have a very different look.
 The reason being is grain structure.
 Grain structure can have a significant impact on your project.
 Straight grain is said to be the strongest, while a grain that varies would be more beautiful for a table project.
 A tight or close grain structure will be stronger than a wide or lose grain.
 If you are putting two pieces of wood together, always remember to cross or alter the grain to make it stronger.